Elementary school (England and Wales): Background

 At the start of the 19th century, parents of the middle and upper classes could afford to pay for tuition of their children by a governess or tutor at home, or at a private school.
 For the working classes, private schools existed which charged modest fees but provided only the most basic education, while charity schools offered subsidised or free places, but there were few of them.
 Many working class children worked for a living on farms or in factories from an early age, but had the chance to learn to read at a Sunday school run by their local church, which had become popular from the 1780s.
 But some children were so destitute that they were not welcomed even at Sunday schools, and free charitable schools, known as ragged schools, were established to provide for them from the 1840s.
 Working-class children under the age of 7 could be cared for at private dame schools, which were usually located in the home of the teacher, generally an older woman who was unfit for other work and was often barely literate herself.
 However, this type of schooling was popular with parents and continued long after better provision was available.

-In 1811, the Church of England founded the National Society for Promoting Religious Education, which began to founding schools, known as National schools that focussed on Anglican religious education, but also provided a grounding in basic literacy and numeracy.
+In 1811, the Church of England founded the National Society for Promoting Religious Education, which began founding schools, known as National schools, that focussed on Anglican religious education, but also provided a grounding in basic literacy and numeracy.
 In 1814, the British and Foreign School Society also began to open schools for the children of Nonconformist Protestants and other Christians, known as British schools.
 The Methodist and Roman Catholic churches also established schools in the following decades.
 Together, these schools were referred to as "voluntary schools".